Flying Devils: Plot

-The "Black Cats", who are part of the Aerial Circus run by "Speed" Hardy (Ralph Bellamy), are a vagabond troupe of aerial performers in the 1930s.
-Speed takes on a new performer, former airmail pilot Ace Murray (Bruce Cabot).
-After performing a "double parachute" jump with his kid brother Bud (Eric Linden), who is also a pilot, Ace becomes aware that his brother is enamoured with Speed's young wife Ann (Arline Judge).
+The "Black Cats", who are part of the Aerial Circus run by "Speed" Hardy, are a vagabond troupe of aerial performers in the 1930s.
+Speed takes on a new performer, former airmail pilot Ace Murray.
+After performing a "double parachute" jump with his kid brother Bud, who is also a pilot, Ace becomes aware that his brother is enamoured with Speed's young wife Ann.
 Bud and Ann perform the dangerous double parachute jump together, becoming the show's main attraction, but Speed becomes jealous of the romance forming between them.
 After a flight together, Bud and Ann crash-land and spend a night in a deserted cabin, leading to the realization that Ann must seek a divorce.
 When Speed discovers them, he apparently agrees to the new circumstances and surprisingly offers to design a new aerial stunt for Bud and himself that will have two aircraft colliding "head-on", with both of the pilots bailing out before the impact.

-Before the stunt takes place, another pilot who is usually inebriated, "Screwy" Edwards (Cliff Edwards), reveals that Speed has deliberately cut his rival's parachute and is planning an aerial murder.
+Before the stunt takes place, another pilot who is usually inebriated, "Screwy" Edwards, reveals that Speed has deliberately cut his rival's parachute and is planning an aerial murder.
 Ace takes off and crashes into Speed, sacrificing his life to save his brother.
 The two lovers eventually marry and due to Ace's earlier help in obtaining a job for him, Bud begins an airline career as a pilot alongside Edwards, who has begun a rehabilitation.